QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinematics/Modeling Motion.md

 Calculations following the equations outlined below, as well as their derivations rely heavily on [calculus I](!%20Calculus%20I%20Learning%20Overview) and make heavy use of [first order differential equations](First%20Order%20Ordinary%20Differential%20Equations).
 ## 1. Particle Motion
 We will try to understand particle motion through a 3D space.
 A particle that moves through a 3D space can move in any of the 3 directions in a linear motion.
 We understand particles as small points in space that are non-rotating. <br>Modeling particles is easier than modeling rigid bodies *because* we neglect the rotation.
 Thus, whenever possible, we will try to reduce any object that we wish to model to just a particle moving through space.
-### Basic Equations
+### Velocity
-Any object in a 3D space has a position, a speed, which can be 0, and an acceleration, which can also be 0.
-These three quantities can  be related using differential calculus%%LINKJE DIFF CALC HOMEPAGE%%.
+Any object in a 3D space has a position, a speed, which can be 0, and an [acceleration](#Acceleration), which can also be 0.
+These three quantities can  be related using differential calculus%%LINKJE DIFF CALC HOMEPAGE%%. <br>In the case of velocity we have
 $$
 v = \frac{ds}{dt} = \dot{s}
 $$
+Using [integration](Integration) we can go from knowing velocity or acceleration data to understanding the position of a particle, and the other way around. <br>Resulting from the above equation we can define the [directly integrable](First%20Order%20Ordinary%20Differential%20Equations#Separable%20Equations) form of the first relation as
 $$
+ds = vdt
+$$
+The equations above are always applicable, irrespective of the chosen [coordinate system](#Coordinate%20Systems), as a result of how velocity has been defined.
+### Acceleration
+Similar to [velocity](#Velocity), we define acceleration using [differential equations](First%20Order%20Ordinary%20Differential%20Equations).
+$$
 a = \frac{dv}{dt} = \dot{v} = \ddot{s}
 $$
-Using [integration](Integration) we can go from knowing acceleration data to understanding the position of a particle, and the other way around. <br>The equations above are true, irrespective of the chosen coordinate system, as a result of how velocity and acceleration have been defined. <br>Resulting from the above equations we can define one more relation, by [separating the differentials](First%20Order%20Ordinary%20Differential%20Equations#Separable%20Equations)[^explanmath], namely
+Using [integration](Integration) and the equation for [velocity](#Velocity) above we can go from knowing acceleration data to understanding the position of a particle, and the other way around. <br>Resulting from the above equations we can define one more relation, by [separating the differentials](First%20Order%20Ordinary%20Differential%20Equations#Separable%20Equations)[^explanmath], namely
 $$
 ads = vdv
 $$
 And the [directly integrable](First%20Order%20Ordinary%20Differential%20Equations#Separable%20Equations) form of the first relations
 $$
-ds = vdt
-$$
-$$
 dv = adt
 $$
-#### Vector Equations
+The equations above are always applicable, irrespective of the chosen [coordinate system](#Coordinate%20Systems), as a result of how acceleration has been defined.

+### Computing With Vectors
 Taking the [derivative](Differentiation) of a vector is similar to taking the [derivative of a scalar](Differentiation#Definition).
 This is easy to see when we break a vector up into it's cardinal directions
 $$
 \vec{s} = s_x \hat{i} + s_y \hat{j} + s_z \hat{k}